Bsignx/react-performance/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/felipe-jm/ignite-react-performance/blob/master/LICENSE) for more information.

 ---

-Made with much :heart: and :muscle: by Felipe Jung :blush: <a href="https://www.linkedin.com/in/felipe-jung/">Talk to me!</a>
+Made with much :heart: and :muscle: by Bruno Mariano :blush: <a href="https://www.linkedin.com/in/dev-bruno-mariano/">Talk to me!</a>